-Deep roots of American history run through Pennsylvania, which was center to the formation of the U.S. Philadelphia, Pennsylvania, is home to the Liberty Bell and Independence Hall, where the Declaration of Independence was signed, and the city is known as the home of founding fathers Benjamin Franklin and William Penn.
-But Pennsylvania is also one of the few states in the country that has a long history of mining asbestos.
+Deep roots of American history run through Pennsylvania.
+Pennsylvania is also one of the few states in the country that has a long history of mining asbestos.

-The U.S. Environmental Protection Agency (EPA) has cited a number of facilities throughout the commonwealth that could be harmful to human life, based on hazardous waste and contamination.
-Many businesses and municipalities were required to clean up their sites.
-Once the EPA completed and approved the cleanup, the agency removed the site from the National Priorities List (NPL).
+The U.S. Environmental Protection Agency has cited facilities throughout the Commonwealth.
+Many businesses and municipalities had to clean up their sites.
+Once the agency completed and approved the cleanup, the agency removed the site from the National Priorities List (NPL).

-A number of industries like shipbuilding, construction, pipefitting and demolition also contributed to the asbestos problem in this region of the U.S. Chemical plants, power plants, shipyards, landfills, mining sites and other locations were included (and later deleted) from the NPL.
-Moreover, Pennsylvania was one of the many states that received large shipments of asbestos-contaminated vermiculite Libby, Montana, from 1948 to 1993.
+A number of industries, such as shipbuilding, construction, pipefitting and demolition, also contributed to the asbestos problem in this region of the U.S. Chemical plants, power plants, shipyards, landfills, mining sites and other locations were included (and later deleted) from the NPL.
+Moreover, Pennsylvania was one of the many states that received large shipments of asbestos-contaminated vermiculite from Libby, Montana, from 1948 to 1993.

 Pennsylvania currently ranks third in the nation for mesothelioma deaths and fourth in the nation for deaths from asbestosis.